main-content

 Sharing this information can help each member of your care team stay informed about your progress.

-You may pay $0
+You may pay as little as $0*

 for out-of-pocket costs not covered by commercial insurance.

-Text SAVE to 27747* or visit
+Text SAVE to 27747† or visit

 BOTOXSavingsProgram.com to check your eligibility.

-*See Privacy & Terms: www.BOTOXSavingsProgram.com/eligibilitywww.BOTOXSavingsProgram.com/eligibility.
+†See Privacy & Terms: www.BOTOXSavingsProgram.com/eligibilitywww.BOTOXSavingsProgram.com/eligibility.
 Message & data rates may apply.
 Message frequency may vary.

 Text HELP for help or STOP to end.